The AI Agent That Cleaned Up Our K8s Manifests and Crashed Production

 4. Clean up any obviously wrong or overly conservative resource settings

+"The AI only touches what I asked it to touch."
 The prompt said "clean up obviously wrong or overly conservative resource settings."
 The agent interpreted conservative as unnecessarily restrictive.
-It found our memory: "512Mi" limits on the API pods and — seeing that we'd had OOMKill events logged in comments inside the YAML — "helpfully" removed the limits entirely.
-No memory ceiling.
-No CPU throttle.
-Just vibes.
+It found our memory: "512Mi" limits on the API pods, saw we'd had OOMKill events logged in YAML comments, and "helpfully" removed the limits entirely.
+No memory ceiling, no CPU throttle, just vibes.

+"Staging would catch this."
 Staging runs at 5% of production traffic.
 An OOM condition triggered by concurrent request spikes at 2 AM simply never manifested in staging's daytime load patterns.

+"A green CI run means the manifests are correct."
 Our CI validates YAML syntax and runs kubectl diff --dry-run.
 Neither catches semantic regressions like missing resource limits.
 The manifests were syntactically perfect.

+"I reviewed the diff."
 I reviewed 28 files worth of diff in about 8 minutes.
-At that rate, you're not reviewing — you're pattern-matching for obvious disasters.
-The resource limit removal was buried inside a larger block refactor that changed indentation and key ordering simultaneously.
-My eyes skipped right over it.
+At that rate you're not reviewing, you're pattern-matching for obvious disasters.
+The resource limit removal was buried inside a larger block refactor that changed indentation and key ordering at the same time.
+My eyes skipped right over it, which is the kind of thing that's easy to type up in hindsight and hard to actually prevent in the moment.

-The 2 AM Investigation
+The 2 AM investigation

 I pulled up the cluster.
 The picture was grim: